Lekki Lagos, Nigeria Travel Guide

 Terra Kulture is known for its regular stage plays and musicals, showing Nigerian storytelling and talent.

-Lekki Phase 1's concentration of bars plus lounges along Admiralty Way is appropriate for informal pub crawls.
+Lekki Phase 1's concentration of bars plus lounges along Admiralty Way is right for informal pub crawls.

 Many restaurants stay open late.
 Street food vendors, especially Suya sites, operate well into the night.